GeorgiosMerachtsakis/montel-energy-examples/README.md

 ---

-## Assignment 1: Electricity Market Modeling
+## Assignment: Electricity Market Modeling

 This assignment explores various aspects of electricity markets through progressively advanced modeling tasks.
 Each step builds on the previous one.